MicrosoftDocs/SupportArticles-docs/support/windowsdeveloper/new-functionality-in-msdtc-service.md

 ## Significance of the new options

 The new options that are available in the **Security Configuration** dialog box let you apply security settings to outgoing or incoming network communications.
 By default, after you install Windows, the computer does not accept network traffic.
 Therefore, the computer is less vulnerable to network access by a malicious user.
 Additionally, the protocols that are sent over the network are updated to support a more securely encrypted and mutually authenticated communications mode.
-This helps reduce the chance that a malicious user could intercept and take over communications between Distributed Transaction Coordinator services.
+This helps reduce the chance that a malicious user could intercept and take over communications between DTC services.

 ## Network communication changes in Windows

-The network communication coming out of the Distributed Transaction Coordinator service or coming in to the Distributed Transaction Coordinator service is disabled.
-For example, if a COM+ object tries to update a Microsoft SQL Server database that is located on a remote computer by using a Distributed Transaction Coordinator transaction, this transaction does not succeed.
-Conversely, if the computer hosts a SQL Server database that components from a remote computer try to access by using a Distributed Transaction Coordinator transaction, this transaction does not succeed.
+The network communication coming out of the DTC service or coming in to the DTC service is disabled.
+For example, if a COM+ object tries to update a Microsoft SQL Server database that is located on a remote computer by using a DTC transaction, this transaction does not succeed.
+Conversely, if the computer hosts a SQL Server database that components from a remote computer try to access by using a DTC transaction, this transaction does not succeed.

 The following issues are related to the DTC service: